ctnava/rxtechnotes/law/misc.md

 - Maintain **Safety Data Sheets (SDS)** for all hazardous substances to explain the risks of exposure, handling instructions, and protocols necessary to prevent harm from such incidents.

 > ⚠️ Chemotherapy agents and other hazardous drugs must have Safety Data Sheets!

+## Red Flag Rule (2007)

+The **Federal Trade Commission (FTC)** established the Red Flag Rule to combat **identity theft** in financial and healthcare institutions, including **pharmacies** that maintain **billing accounts** for patients.

+Pharmacies that meet the FTC's definition of a **creditor** (e.g. by allowing patients to pay in installments or billing later) are required to:

+- Develop and implement an **Identity Theft Prevention Program**
+- Establish procedures to:
+  - Detect suspicious activity or **"red flags"** during patient verification
+  - Prevent and mitigate identity theft
+  - Respond appropriately when red flags are identified
+- Train staff on how to recognize and report red flags

+> 🛡️ The Red Flag Rule applies when a pharmacy **bills insurance or offers credit** and retains patient data.
+Failure to comply may result in fines or legal action.

 ---